 Description of application vulnerability

 When the size and addresses of both the source and destination of an array or compound object are not checked before the copy operation begins, the results can be catastrophic to program integrity.
 The classic case of buffer overflow happens when some number of bytes (or other units of storage) are copied from one buffer to another and the amount being copied is greater than is allocated for the destination buffer.
-Data corruption canalso happen when the program, or the programmer, does not check for overlap between the source and target.
+Data corruption can also happen when the program, or the programmer, does not check for overlap between the source and target.

 The first situation, overflow of a buffer in a sensitive region of a system, has been exploited as a classic attack vector to render systems inoperable or to take them over.